 Fuel economy for the Scion xD is an EPA-rated 26/32 mpg City/Highway with the automatic, 27/33 mpg with the manual transmission.
-A Nissan Versa gets 26/31 with a manual, according to the EPA, while a Honda Fit manual matches the xD at 27/33.
+A Nissan Versa gets 26/34 with a five-speed manual, according to the EPA, while a Honda Fit manual matches the xD at 27/33.

-We were able to test the xD's brakes fairly well, using them hard in the twisties, and they did a good job.
+We were able to test the xD's brakes fairly well, and they did a good job.
 They've got the full complement of electronic assistance, meaning the car's computer will maximize stopping power while allowing the driver to maintain steering control.
 All the driver has to do is apply the pedal.

 The Scion xD is fuel-efficient and practical, with a roomy cabin.
 It's stylish and is designed for easy personalization.
-It comes standard with a full complement of safety features, except for electronic stability control, which is the only factory option.
+It comes standard with a full complement of safety features, including Vehicle Stability Control (VSC) with traction control.

 Sam Moses reported to NewCarTestDrive.com from Hollywood, with J.P.
 Vettraino in Detroit.